China’s Development Strategy

 China’s government identifies areas of the economy that it thinks will drive economic growth.
 Since 2015, those areas have been new or emerging technologies the government decides will drive economic growth and technological dominance in the global economy.
 The government backs its objectives with massive investment in infrastructure, education, and new companies in targeted industries.

 China begins by building infrastructure, concentrating on transportation.
-The latest is a new high-speed rail network linking cities and ports in the Pearl River megapolis.
-It also directs resources and personnel into research and early development of the favored technologies.
+China has the world's largest high-speed rail network.
+The latest expansion is a new high-speed rail network linking all cities and ports in the Pearl River megapolis of 72 million people.
+This is part of a plan to link all of China's 132 large cities (population over one million) with high-speed rail.
+China also directs resources and personnel into research and early development of the favored technologies.
 Colleges and incoming students are directed into programs that will support the future development of these technologies.

-When it is time to turn research and inventions into innovations, the levels of government begin to compete for new companies.
-They offer the companies free or cheap land, subsidies, and tax breaks.
+When it is time to turn research and inventions into innovations, the different levels of government compete for new companies.
+They offer companies free or cheap land, subsidies, and tax breaks.
 Companies then compete on the basis of reaching scale, lowering unit costs, and continuously innovating.

 In earlier stages of development in the past, China imported foreign technology by joint ventures with foreign companies, buying or stealing the technology, and then trying to improve on it.
+No longer.
+Foreign direct investment (FDI) has turned negative.
 Now, more and more, China originates the technology and then rapidly develops it.
 Many of the new technologies are interrelated and can be applied to other products and markets.
 After rapid development because of fierce competition at home, the surviving companies have high market share at home and may become major exporters.

 The outstanding example is electric vehicles.
 China is the world’s largest producer of electric vehicles (EVs).
 It is also the world’s largest market as EVs are rapidly replacing gas-powered cars.
 China also has a large program testing robotaxis in 50 cities.

 Chinese companies are beginning to export electric vehicles.
-Effectively banned in the U.S. and somewhat restricted in Europe, Chinese companies are concentrating on markets in Southeast Asia and Latin America.
+Effectively banned in the U.S. and somewhat restricted in Europe by high tariffs, Chinese companies are concentrating on markets in Southeast Asia and Latin America.
+For example, Chinese EV companies have built three assembly plants in Brazil, two of which are former Mercedes and Ford plants, and one in Thailand.
+In 2026, Chinese EV companies intend to build plants in Hungary, Turkey, and Indonesia.

 China’s manufacturing output is higher than the next four countries combined.
 If the United States does not radically change its domestic policies, China's dominance of the interconnected group of high-tech products will make China even more the dominant technology and manufacturing country in the world.
 China will dominate the global economy by exporting its high-growth products at falling prices and developing joint production in many countries.
 Because some of these products are effectively banned in the United States or subject to high tariffs, and President Trump favors fossil fuels and thinks global warming and climate change are a "con job," "scam," and "hoax," America could become a high-cost, high-price economy.